-As an engineer with over 30 years experience I have useful advice and tips to help you connect a washing machine up and avoid some problems.
-You should already have the plumbing available (plumbing in a washing machine is a plumbing issue) and full instructions should come with the washing machine.
-My advice is about things not covered in any instructions.
+As an engineer with over 40 years experience I have useful advice and tips to help you connect a washing machine up and avoid some problems.
+You should already have the plumbing available.
+Plumbing in a washing machine is a plumbing issue not covered here.

-A new washing machine will arrive fully protected for transit, not only externally, but internally too.
+A new washing machine will arrive fully protected for transit.
+Not only externally, but internally too.
 Special transit packing is installed inside the washing machine to hold the tub solid and prevent it moving about.
-If used without removing the transit packaging the suspension will be locked and the washing machine will bounce around on spin potentially causing damage.
+If used without removing the transit packaging the suspension will be locked and the washing machine will bounce around and shake on spin potentially causing damage.

-How hard is it to install a washing machine?
+Is it hard to install a washing machine?

 It should normally be very straight forward, with no specialist knowledge or tools required.
 It’s just a matter of removing the transit packaging as instructed in the instruction book (or on a leaflet taped to the washer) and then screwing on the fill hose(s) and connecting the drain hose to the waste water system.